dotnet/docs/docs/visual-basic/developing-apps/programming/log-info/walkthrough-creating-custom-log-listeners.md

  To ensure that `My.Application.Log` uses your log listener, you should strongly name the assembly that contains your log listener.

  The next procedure provides some simple steps for creating a strongly named log-listener assembly.
-For more information, see [Creating and Using Strong-Named Assemblies](../../../../../docs/framework/app-domains/create-and-use-strong-named-assemblies.md).
+For more information, see [Creating and Using Strong-Named Assemblies](../../../../framework/app-domains/create-and-use-strong-named-assemblies.md).

 #### To strongly name the log-listener assembly

 1. Have a project selected in **Solution Explorer**.
 On the **Project** menu, choose **Properties**.
-For more information, see [Introduction to the Project Designer](http://msdn.microsoft.com/en-us/898dd854-c98d-430c-ba1b-a913ce3c73d7).

 2. Click the **Signing** tab.